walidelmorsy/Microsoft-365-Compliance-API/readme.md

 # Compliance-API Script
-A script which I've created to help with Microsoft 365 Compliance audit activities via Office 365 Management API.
+A script which we have created to help with Microsoft 365 Compliance audit activities via Office 365 Management API.

 > **NOTE**: Use these scripts at your own risk.
 Ensure you review the entire script and understand exactly what it does before using.
 Test the scripts within a demo tenant or test environment before using in production.
-I am not responsible for any result of using these scripts.
+We are not responsible for any result of using these scripts.

 #Disclaimer